espen795/Likeback-Tinder-Likes/README.md

 A script to like back your Tinder likes using (or in this contect abusing) the teasers function in Tinder.

 Small footnote because I have already got this question from friends, you can only like back people who:
-A) Liked you (ofcourse)
+1) Liked you (ofcourse)
-B) You have not swiped on (neither liked or disliked).
+2) You have not swiped on (neither liked or disliked).
 Tinder does sometimes show profiles again, but this is rare and random.
-C) Developing on this script is difficult, because I need to get (sometimes multiple) likes.
+3) Developing on this script is difficult, because I need to get (sometimes multiple) likes.
 Not always easy.
-D) You might need to manually remove pictures from the pics folder
+4) You might need to manually remove pictures from the pics folder

-<h1>FIRST STEPS BEFORE RUNNING</h1>
+<h2>FIRST STEPS BEFORE RUNNING</h2>

 Download Python: https://www.python.org/downloads/
 Install Python